kluopaja/ot-harjoitustyo/doc/architecture.md

 either through menus or configuration files, there are still some hard coded constants left in application at least in the menus and statistics rendering.

+Some factory functions are too long.
+The `Config` class could also be split into smaller classes.

+Graphic and Shape classes are suspiciously similar.